-- (a) be impacted by transmission constraints, whether due to planned outages or unplanned real-time conditions; - (b) impose restrictions on grid operations; or - (c) affect grid conditions, requiring the AESO's awareness. - (5) A legal owner wishes to perform a test which will not change the output of the generating unit or facility but during the test, the legal owner will not be able to respond to a dispatch.
+- (a) be impacted by transmission constraints, whether due to planned outages or unplanned real-time conditions; - (b) impose restrictions on grid operations; or

+- (c) affect grid conditions, requiring the AESO's awareness. - (5) A legal owner wishes to perform a test which will not change the output of the generating unit, energy storage resource, or aggregated facility, but during the test, the legal owner will not be able to respond to a dispatch.